julien-maurel/jQuery-Storage-API/README.md

     storage=$.localStorage

 ### `get()`
-Get a variable from a storage
+Get a variable from a storage.

     storage.get('foo') // Get storage.foo
-    storage.get('foo','foo2','foo3'...) // Get storage.foo.foo2.foo3...
     storage.get(['foo','foo2']) // Get storage.foo and storage.foo2 in an object ({foo:storage.foo,foo2:storage.foo2})

 ### `set()`
-Set a variable in a storage
+Set a variable in a storage.

     storage.set('foo','value') // Set storage.foo to "value"
-    storage.set('foo','foo2','foo3'...,'value') // Set storage.foo.foo2.foo3... to "value"
     storage.set({'foo':'value,'foo2':'value2'}) // Set storage.foo to "value" and storage.foo2 to "value2"

 ### `delete()`
-Delete a variable in a storage
+Delete a variable in a storage.

     storage.delete('foo') // Delete storage.foo
-    storage.delete('foo','foo2','foo3'...) // Delete storage.foo.foo2.foo3...
     storage.delete(['foo','foo2']) // Delete storage.foo and storage.foo2

 ### `deleteAll()`
-Truncate the storage
+Truncate the storage.
+When using Namespace storage, delete only the variables in the namespace unless true is passed in.

-    storage.deleteAll() // Delete all variables from the storage
+    storage.deleteAll() // Delete all variables from the storage storage.deleteAll(false) //Delete only the variables inside the namespace storage storage.deleteAll(true) // Delete all variables inside and outside of the namespace storage

+### `isEmpty()`
+Returns true if there are no variables in storage.
+When using Namespace storage, return true if there are no variables in the namespace.

+    storage.isEmpty() // Returns true if items in storage

+### `keys()`
+Returns all the keys of the variables in storage.
+When using Namespace storage, return only the keys for the variables in the namespace.

+    storage.keys() // Returns all the keys of the variables in the storage

 ### `setExpires()`
 Only on cookieStorage.
 Set expires date in days (default value is null, cookie is valid for session only; only values setted after setExpires() call be affected)